Angela Rayner tax scandal: Criticism from other parties

-Rayner's admission
+Rayner response

 On 3 September 2025, Rayner admitted she had underpaid stamp duty on the Hove property.
 In a statement and interview with Sky News, she revealed that a court order preventing her from disclosing information about her son's trust had been lifted the previous evening, allowing her to speak publicly about the arrangements.

 Rayner stated: "When purchasing the property my understanding, on advice from lawyers, was that my circumstances meant I was liable for the standard rate of stamp duty."
 She said that she had subsequently sought further advice from a leading tax counsel following media scrutiny and learned that "the application of complex deeming provisions which relate to my son's trust gives rise to additional stamp duty liabilities."
 Tax experts explained that even if you own no other property, a deeming rule can apply if there is a trust in favour of children under the age of 18 such that each parent is deemed to own that property for stamp duty purposes.

 She described herself as "devastated" by the error and said she had considered resigning to protect her disabled son from public scrutiny, stating: "I acted in good faith but recognise that the incorrect duty was paid, and I have now taken steps to resolve this."

 Referral to ethics adviser

 Rayner referred herself to Sir Laurie Magnus, the Prime Minister's independent adviser on ministerial interests, for investigation.
 She stated she would cooperate fully with the investigation and was working with expert lawyers and HM Revenue and Customs (HMRC) to resolve the matter and pay what was due.

-The referral marked a significant escalation of the scandal, as investigations by the independent adviser can result in findings that a minister has breached the Ministerial Code, potentially leading to resignation or dismissal.